 The dynamics of structural connections in buildings led Rob to investigate the existence of thermal bridging in commercial construction.
-In 2012, prior to leaving Fabreeka, he developed the first structural thermal break material for steel framing connections offered in North America, Fabreeka-TIM®.
+In 2012, prior to leaving Fabreeka, he developed the first structural thermal break material for bolted, steel connections offered in North America, Fabreeka-TIM®.

 He has a keen interest in thermal modeling and hygrothermal analysis which look at the effects of thermal bridging due to heat and air movement in building wall and roof assemblies.
 His goal is to help keep the heat in and push the dew point out by developing thermal bridging solutions that create a more efficient thermal envelope.

-Rob enjoys helping others and giving back to his community and has been a member of his local Lions Club for ten years.
+Rob enjoys helping others and giving back to his community and has been a member of his local Lions Club for over ten years.
 He is also a den leader for his sons’ cub scout pack.